jkemnitzer/jkemnitzer/README.md

 ![Header](./header.png)

 Always striving to work with technology that can improve the human way of living.
 Broad knowledge of computer science and design.
 Seeking challenges and mastering them by developing innovative ideas.
+- 🔭 Research Associate at the Institute for Informations Systems at Hof University
+- ⚡ Passionate Scientist and Gamer

 🚀 Languages and Tools 🔝
 </br>